dldc-packages/stack/README.md

 const stack = new Stack();
 ```

-_Note_: Do not pass any argument to the constructor !
+_Note_: The Stack constructor accept one argument, but you should NEVER use it
+as it is an internal implementation detail !

 ### Writing to a `Stack`